 Andrea E. Chapdelaine, a lifelong teacher and scholar, became Hood College’s 11th president July 1, 2015.
 She was formally inaugurated on Oct.
 17, 2015.

 President Chapdelaine has secured support for a scholarship program to attract and retain top academic students.
-Under her leadership, the Graduate School developed Frederick’s first doctoral program and two new master’s degrees in bioinformatics and cybersecurity and two fully online programs in information technology, and a masters in nutrition science.
+Under her leadership, the Graduate School developed Frederick’s first doctoral program, two new master’s degrees in bioinformatics and cybersecurity, and two fully online programs in information technology, and a masters in nutrition science.
 New undergraduate programs include art therapy, finance, public health, and sustainability.
-With the two other higher education institutions in Frederick, Hood has partnered to create a degree pipeline from associate to bachelor’s to master’s in cybersecurity.
+With the two other higher education institutions in Frederick, Hood created a degree pipeline from associate to bachelor’s to master’s in cybersecurity.

-Through her focus on community partnerships, she has significantly expanded Hood’s reach and applied learning opportunities for students to ensure they are career ready.
+Through her focus on community partnerships, she has significantly expanded Hood’s reach and experiential learning opportunities for students to ensure they are career ready.
 For example, she led the establishment of the Martha Church Center for Civic Engagement at Root, the Frederick County Center for Innovation and Economic Development.
 She also recently secured a MOU between Hood and the Frederick National Laboratory for Cancer Research to expand research and training opportunities for undergraduate and graduate students, and provide professional development programs for Hood faculty and national laboratory staff; and an MOU with Fort Detrick to provide graduate scholarships for active duty military stationed at the Frederick army base.
-In 2019, she partnered with Frederick Health to provide health services for students and launched the NeighborHOOD partner program that offers tuition discounts to employees and their dependents.
-The first MOU was signed with the Frederick County Public School system.
-Future patterns will include city and county government, and United Way non-profit partners.
+In 2019, she partnered with Frederick Health to provide health services for students and launched the NeighborHOOD partner program that offers tuition discounts to partners’ employees and their dependents, including the Frederick County Public School system, city and county government, Frederick Health and the Frederick National Laboratory.

 President Chapdelaine gives back to both the Frederick and higher education community in several ways.
-Currently, she serves as chair of the Board of Directors at the Chamber of Commerce; and is a member of the Frederick Rotary, the Good Samaritan Club at Frederick Memorial Hospital, Heritage Frederick and Friends of Baker Park.
+Currently, she serves as chair of the Board of Directors at the Chamber of Commerce; and is a member of the Frederick Rotary, the Good Samaritan Club at Frederick Health, Heritage Frederick and Friends of Baker Park.
 She has supported many community service initiatives through the College and as a member of Rotary (e.g, United Way, The Hurwitz Breast Cancer Fund, Women to Women Mentoring, among others).